Goda’s Slave – Chapter 27: Goda’s Snake

 The giant was sprinting through a forest that was bathed in rays of light.
 She dashed between shadows and sun so quickly, that it pulsed against her eyes like a strobing lamp, and it blinded her sometimes, and it made her head hurt other times.
 The satchel around her shoulder slammed hard against her chest with every stride.

-It was a loud scream of agony, and it was growing ever louder.
-Kanna did not know if this was because the giant was growing closer to the source or because the source was gushing stronger.
-At any rate, the giant’s heart pounded as loudly as her feet; she clawed through branches in desperation; Kanna could feel the giant’s own pain matching those disembodied cries, as if they were the giant’s own suffering, as if the giant were carrying a splinter in her chest that dug deeper with every scream that reached her ears.
+It was a loud scream of agony, and it was shaking its way through the forest.
+It rang stronger with every step.
+Kanna did not know if this was because the giant was running closer to the source or because the screams were growing louder.
+At any rate, the giant’s heart pounded almost as loudly.
+She clawed through branches in desperation.
+Kanna could feel the giant’s own pain matching those disembodied cries, as if they were her own suffering, as if the giant were carrying a splinter in her chest that dug deeper with every scream.
+Finally, when the noise had grown so loud that Kanna prayed the giant would cover her ears, she burst through the brush and into a clearing.

-Finally, when the noise had grown so loud that Kanna prayed the giant would cover her ears, she burst through the brush and into a clearing, and there lay a young woman pressing her face against the dirt.
-Goda fell to her knees; she reached for the woman, the sleeve of her long robes rustling with her panic.
+There lay a young woman pressing her face against the dirt.
+Goda fell to her knees.
+She reached for the woman, the sleeve of her long robes rustling with her panic.

-“Don’t touch me!” she said.
-“You know you can’t touch me!”
+“Don’t touch me!
+You know you can’t touch me!”

 “It’s not your place to carry a priestess,” she murmured with little resolve.
-Nonetheless, she curled her head into Goda’s chest, the way Kanna had on the trip down from the cliffside.
+Nonetheless, she curled her head into Goda’s chest, the way Kanna had on the trip down from the cliff-side.

-“I haven’t touched you,” the giant said—and it was true.
+“I haven’t touched you,” the giant answered—and it was true.
 The woman was covered from head to toe in Maharan robes and wore a pair of thick gloves, and so no part of Goda’s skin had so much as grazed her.

-“Snakes don’t exist.”
+“Serpents don’t exist.”

 As they hovered slowly through the trail, the giant’s gaze fell more intently on the priestess, and Kanna had a chance to finally notice that the woman had Priestess Rem’s face.